Mohegan (company): Executive leadership and subsidiaries

 Mohegan’s executive leadership is composed of a corporate management team led by a Chief Executive Officer, who is appointed by the Mohegan Tribal Council.
 The CEO oversees the company’s operations across all domestic and international markets and reports directly to the Council in its role as the governing board.

 Executive appointments often reflect a blend of tribal representation and industry experience.
-The company has periodically appointed both tribal citizens and external professionals to senior roles, including positions in gaming operations, hospitality, marketing, and finance.
+The company has appointed both tribal citizens and external professionals to senior roles, including positions in gaming operations, hospitality, marketing, and finance.

-Mohegan also manages a network of subsidiaries and operating entities under its corporate umbrella.
+Mohegan manages a network of subsidiaries and operating entities under its corporate umbrella.
 These include Mohegan Digital, which oversees online gaming initiatives, and various property-specific operating units such as Mohegan Pennsylvania and Mohegan Niagara.
 Each subsidiary functions with a degree of operational autonomy but remains accountable to the parent company and, by extension, the Tribal Council.

-As the company has expanded globally, it has also developed international corporate entities to comply with local regulatory and financial structures.
+As the company expanded globally, it developed international corporate entities to comply with local regulatory and financial structures.
 Despite this diversification, all entities remain consolidated under the governance and ownership of the Mohegan Tribe.